TheresaLui/SelfHelpContent_v2/articles/microsoft.compute/compute-myvmrestartedunexpectedly.md

 ## **Recommended Steps**

-Azure Resource Health helps you diagnose and get support when an Azure service problem affects your resources.
-It informs you about the current and past health of your resources.
-And it provides technical support to help you mitigate problems.
-[Understand more about Resource Health Center](https://docs.microsoft.com/azure/resource-health/resource-health-overview)<br>
+**[Azure Resource Health](https://docs.microsoft.com/azure/resource-health/resource-health-overview)** helps you diagnose and get support when an Azure service problem affects your resources.
+It informs you about the current and past health of your resources, and it provides technical support to help you mitigate problems. <br>

-Whereas [Azure Status](https://status.azure.com/) informs you about service problems that affect a broad set of Azure customers, [Resource Health](data-blade:Microsoft_Azure_Health.resourcehealthdetailblade.resourceId.$resourceId) gives you a personalized dashboard of the health of your resources.
+Where **[Azure Status](https://status.azure.com/)** informs you about service problems that affect a broad set of Azure customers, **[Resource Health](data-blade:Microsoft_Azure_Health.resourcehealthdetailblade.resourceId.$resourceId)** gives you a personalized dashboard of the health of your resources.
 Resource Health shows you all the times your resources were unavailable in the past because of Azure service problems.
-It's then simple for you to understand if an SLA was violated.<br>

 1. Review [Resource Health blade](data-blade:Microsoft_Azure_Health.resourcehealthdetailblade.resourceId.$resourceId) for any impactful events specific for your VM<br>
 2. Review the [Current Azure Status](https://azure.microsoft.com/status/) or [Azure Status - History](https://azure.microsoft.com/status/history/) for outages<br>